mataroa-blog/mataroa/README.md

 ## Code linting & formatting

-The following tools are used:
+The following tools are used for code linting and formatting:

 * [black](https://github.com/psf/black) for code formatting.
 * [isort](https://github.com/pycqa/isort) for imports order consistency.